HISTORIC AMSTERDAM LEAGUE

 Section 3 – Terms and Limits: The term of each officer shall be two (2) years, to commence immediately upon election.
-No officer shall serve more than three (3) years in the same office without having been out of that office for at least one (1) year.
+No officer shall serve more than four (4) years in the same office without having been out of that office for at least one (1) year.

 Section 4 – Ex Officio: Officers shall by virtue of their office be members of the Board of Trustees.
 The President and Vice President are ex officio members of all committees.

 Section 5 – Removal: An officer may be removed when sufficient cause exists for such removal.
+The failure of any officer to attend three (3) board meetings in a row or the failure of any officer to attend at least 50% of the board and membership meetings (annual and quarterly meetings) in any six month period is sufficient cause for removal.
 The Board of Trustees may entertain charges against any officer.
 An officer may be represented by counsel upon any removal hearing.
 The Board of Trustees shall adopt such rules for this hearing as it may in its discretion consider necessary for the best interests of the organization.
 If a majority of the Board of Trustees finds that removal is warranted, the matter shall be put to a vote of the membership at a regular or special meeting.
 A 3/4s vote of the enrolled membership is required to remove an officer.

 Section 6 – Vacancy: Officer Vacancies shall be filled by appointment of the President (or Vice President, if the presidency is vacant) for the remainder of the term.
 Officer appointments by the President (or Vice President) shall be confirmed by a majority vote of the Board of Trustees.